dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 ## Overview of Project

 In this project a stock analysis was made by using two vba scripts which are created for a data set which has a dozon of stocks:
 Fisrt script, called in this work as "yearValueAnalysis", is the one which is first comes to mind, it is easy to think but takes longer time to execute.
 Second script, called in this work as "yearValueAnalysisRefactored" is smarter, more efficient but it requires deaper thinking.
 Sometimes it is sufficient to solve the problem but sometimes the problem requirs to solve it efficiently.
-In this scenario, there was just a dozon of stocks, so it might be analysed in a any way.
+In this scenario, there was just a dozon of stocks, so it might be analysed in any way.
 But, if there would be thousands stocks, an efficient way should be used.

 Accomplishing a task more sufficiently in coding is called **refactoring** which is crucial issue especially in data analysis.
 Refactoring does not mean adding a new functionality to the script; it is redesigning the script in such a way that it has fewer steps or it uses less memory or it has improved logic to help users to read more easily.
 These are three main factors of efficiency of a script.
 In this work, the script "yearValueAnalysis" was refactored in two ways: fewer steps and improved logic, so that "yearValueAnalysisRefactored" was created.